openshift-kni/baremetal-deploy/features/kubernetes-nmstate/day1/README.md

 1) Set `master_network_config_template` and `worker_network_config_template` variables pointing to a path to your desired configuration:

-include the following ansible extra-variables in your deployment:
+include the following ansible extra-variables in your deployment.
+The files need to be located in the Ansible controller server:

 ```yaml
 master_network_config_template: "/path/to/your/master_nmstate_file.yaml"